For commercial carriers

 - Jake and wheel brakes are on: Turn off the Jake brake or reduce the number of heads applied.
 If still skidding, decrease or release pressure on the brake pedal.
 If you must, release both the Jake and wheel brakes.
 Gently applying the trailer brakes can also help.

-If both axle tires are skidding, reduce or briefly release pressure on the brake pedal.
+- Reduce or briefly release pressure on the brake pedal.

 You can find all of these tips in our Get a Grip When Driving in Winter Conditions guide (PDF 2MB).